SleepyDroids/308_SBA_JS/README.md

 - Omitted an assignment if it wasn't due yet.
 - Utilized two different loop types (for and while).
+- Used a try/catch statement to manage a potential error in the code.
 - Used operators to perform calculations on variables and literals.
 - Declared variables properly using let and const where appropriate. (arrays and objects with const, mutable variables with let).
 - Used strings, numbers, and Boolean values cached within variables. (ie. calculating averages).